 Figure (A) rooted and (B) unrooted phylogenetic trees, with key features shown.
 (Click image to expand)

 Now look at the trees in Figure A and B in more detail.
 As we know, they both show the same information, but tree A is rooted by adding a distantly related strain.
-The node separating this outgroup from the bacteria of interest is the most confident relationship in the tree with 90% bootstrap support.
+The node separating bacterial strains 1 and 2 from strains 3, 4 and 5 is the most confident relationship in the tree with 100% bootstrap support.
 The most closely related two strains are bacteria 3 and bacteria 4, as shown by branch length in both the horizontal tree (A) and the radial tree (B).
 The least confident relationship in the tree is bacteria 1 and bacteria 2, which has 70% bootstrap support.
 This means that the closest relative of each of these bacteria might actually be a different isolate, elsewhere in the tree.
 Including more bacteria in the phylogeny would make these relationships clearer - this is why bacterial phylogenies in research often include hundreds or even thousands of strains.

 © Wellcome Genome Campus Advanced Courses and Scientific Conferences